-ADSA president Claire Julsing-Strydom tweeted recently that it was “great” to see that the South African Food-Based Dietary Guidelines (SA FBDGs) are very much in line with the US guidelines
+ADSA president Claire Julsing-Strydom tweeted recently that it was “great” to see that the South African Food-Based Dietary Guidelines (SA FBDGs) are in line with the US guidelines

 “SA RD’s getting it right!” she said.

-The recommendation to “use foods and drinks that contain sugar sparingly and not between meals” does not go nearly far enough, considering the implications of poor-quality diets which has been long associated with obesity and the rise of NCDs, which are becoming more serious among the poor.
+The recommendation to “use foods and drinks that contain sugar sparingly and not between meals” does not go nearly far enough.
+That’s if you consider the implications of poor-quality diets.
+And that these have been long associated with obesity and the rise of NCDs that are becoming more serious among the poor.

 The South African Sugar Association and the South African Meat Board funded initial workshops for the South African FBDGs.
 Delegates from the food industry were given opportunity for input.

-ADSA also helped develop the guidelines and elected Sue Cloran, currently Senior Manager for Kellogg’s European Snacks Nutrition, to represent the food industry.
+ADSA also helped develop the guidelines.
+And it elected Sue Cloran, currently Senior Manager for Kellogg’s European Snacks Nutrition, to represent the food industry.

 While she was Nutrition Manager for Kellogg’s South Africa, Cloran was integral in the launch of the South African Kellogg corporate website.
-She represents the Kellogg Company in extensive media appearances, including TV, radio and press.
+She represents the Kellogg Company in extensive media appearances.

-In February 2015, I asked ADSA president Claire Julsing-Strydom if ADSA could be considered a credible source of dietary advice when they are sponsored by companies that make products associated with an increased risk of NCDs, if not a direct cause of them.
+In February 2015, I asked Strydom if anyone could reasonably see ADSA as a credible source of dietary advice if it accepts sponsorship from companies producing products associated with an increased risk of NCDs, if not a direct cause of them.

 ADSA sponsors include Sea Harvest, Huletts Sugar (EquiSweet), Kellogg, Pick n Pay, DSM, Woolworths, Nativa, Unilever, Parmalat, Pronutro and Health Connection.

-In particular, she asked about their Gold Sponsor — Kellogg’s:
+In particular, I asked about their Gold Sponsor — Kellogg’s.

 Now a word from our sponsors

-In January 2013, US public health lawyer Michele Simon released an investigative report, titled “AND Now A Word From Our Sponsors” that delved further into the ties between Big Food and the Academy of Nutrition and Dietetics (AND), formally the American Dietetics Association.
+In January 2013, US public health lawyer Michele Simon released an investigative report, titled “AND Now A Word From Our Sponsors”.
+It delved further into the ties between Big Food and the Academy of Nutrition and Dietetics (AND), formally the American Dietetics Association.

 She posed the questions: does forming partnerships with the food industry compromise such a group’s credibility?
 What does the food industry gain from such partnerships?

-The report shows the food industry’s deep infiltration of the top US nutrition organisation that is also a world body, raising serious questions not only about that profession’s credibility, but also about its policy positions.
+The report shows the food industry’s deep infiltration of the top US nutrition organisation that is also a world body.
+As a result, this raises serious questions not only about that profession’s credibility but also about its policy positions.

-Watchdogs Sheldon Rampton, and John Stauber, the authors of Trust Us, We’re Experts!: How Industry Manipulates Science and Gambles With Your Future – note that the AND rarely criticises food companies, believing it to be out of fear of “biting the hand that feeds them.
+Watchdogs Sheldon Rampton, and John Stauber, are the authors of Trust Us, We’re Experts!: How Industry Manipulates Science and Gambles With Your Future .
+They note that the AND rarely criticises food companies for fear of “biting the hand that feeds them.

 Recently, the AND licensed its “Kids Eat Right” seal to processed cheese Kraft Singles.
-In response to criticism, the AND claimed that this is “not an endorsement”.
-Kraft is merely a “proud supporter of” AND’s Kids Eat Right program.
+In response to criticism, the AND claimed that this was “not an endorsement”.
+Kraft was merely a “proud supporter of” AND’s Kids Eat Right program.

-The AND told ABC News that the appearance of the logo on the processed cheese product is not an endorsement or seal of approval, but more like an ad for Kids Eat Right.
-However, in a reversal of how most ads work, Kraft paid the advertiser — AND — an undisclosed amount to place the logo.
+The AND told ABC News that the logo on the processed cheese product was more like an ad for Kids Eat Right.
+However, that’s probably disingenuous.
+It’s also a reversal of how most ads work as Kraft paid the advertiser (AND) an undisclosed amount to place the logo.

-Dr Arthur Caplan, a bioethicist at New York University’s Langone Medical Centre, told ABC news that he was “99.9 percent” sure consumers would read the logo as an endorsement from nutritionists and dietitians.
+Dr Arthur Caplan is a bioethicist at New York University’s Langone Medical Centre.
+ABC news quoted him as saying that he was “99.9%” sure that consumers would read the logo as an endorsement from nutritionists and dietitians.

-In a statement to ABC News, Kraft spokeswoman Jody Moore said Kraft and Kids Eat Right will collaborate on a “nutrition education campaign” for three years “to raise awareness that the diets of America’s kids are lacking in three important components – dairy, calcium and vitamin D.”
+In an ABC News statement, Kraft spokeswoman Jody Moore said that Kraft and Kids Eat Right would collaborate on a “nutrition education campaign” for three years.
+And that the aim was “to raise awareness that the diets of America’s kids are lacking in three important components – dairy, calcium and vitamin D.”

-AND has since revoked the decision, in part, due to pressure from their constituent group and US consumers’ outcry.
+AND has since revoked the decision.
+In part, that was due to pressure from their constituent group and US consumers’ outcry.

-“(Our) procedures and formal agreements with external organizations are designed to prevent any undue corporate influence, particularly where there is a possibility that corporate self-interest might tend to conflict with sound science or ADA positions, policies and philosophies.”
+The AND’s guidelines for corporate sponsorship states that it has deliberately designed its procedures and formal agreements with external organization to “prevent any undue corporate influence”.
+This is particularly where there is “a possibility that corporate self-interest might tend to conflict with sound science or ADA positions, policies and philosophies”.